$40 Million Medical Malpractice Verdict for Stroke Victim

 Allegations of failure to treat hypertension results in a $40 million medical malpractice verdict to stroke victim

 Jurors entered a $40 million medical malpractice verdict in favor of a stroke victim and against Advocate Health and a primary care provider when a patient with a single reading of hypertension in the physician’s office was discharged without hypertension medications and later suffered a debilitating brain hemorrhage.
+See an ABC7 News story about the case here.

 Background